-Kota BJP MP Om Birla is NDA's candidate for Lok Sabha Speaker
+Om Birla to be next Lok Sabha Speaker

-New Delhi, June 18: Two-time Bharatiya Janata Party (BJP) MP from Kota, Rajasthan, Om Birla, could be the National Democratic Alliance (NDA) candidate for the post of Lok Sabha Speaker, said reports.
+New Delhi, June 18: Two-time Bharatiya Janata Party (BJP) MP from Kota, Rajasthan, Om Birla, will be the next Lok Sabha Speaker.

-Some reports are saying that the BJP has decided to appoint Om Birla as the Speaker of the House.
+His name was earlier today proposaed as the the National Democratic Alliance (NDA) candidate for the post of Lok Sabha Speaker.

+Parliamentary Affairs Minister Pralhad Joshi said four top BJP leaders including Prime Minister Narendra Modi signed the proposal to nominate Om Birla.
+Joshi said leaders of 10 other parties including the Jagan Mohan Reddy's YSRCP and Naveen Patnaik's BJD had supported Om Birla's name for the Speaker's post.

+The Congress hasn't reacted on the BJP's choice.
+But leaders of some other opposition parties such as Chandrababu Naidu's TDP have indicated that they would go along with the ruling party's choice, said reports.

+"The Prime Minister, Defence Minister, Home Minister, Transport Minister were the proposers.
+BJD, Shiv Sena, National People's Party, Mizo National Front, Akali Dal, Lok Janshakti Party, YSRCP, JDU, AIADMK, and Apna Dal have signed the proposal," Union Minister Pralhad Joshi said.

-Birla also met BJP working president J P Nadda this morning.
+Birla met BJP working president J P Nadda this morning.

-"I have no information, I had just went to meet the working president as a 'karyakarta'," news agency ANI quoted Birla as saying after hi meeting with Nadda.
+"I have no information, I had just went to meet the working president as a 'karyakarta'," news agency ANI quoted Birla as saying after hi meeting with Nadda earlier today.

-An India Today report, based on sources, says Om Birla will be the Speaker for the 17th Lok Sabha that went in session on Monday.

 Om Birla is a two time BJP MP from Kota and three-time MLA from the Kota South Assembly seat.
 In 2019 Lok Sabha elections, Om Birla defeated Congress' Ramnarain Meena by a massive margin of over 2.5 lakh votes.